-Send a handwritten story describing what you or someone you know is doing to be a difference maker.
+Send a handwritten story describing what you or someone you know is doing to be a difference-maker.
 Share where it happened, how it worked, who it impacted and why it mattered.
-There’s a 2,500 word maximum for each entry and you can submit them by uploading to our entry page or via mail.
+The 2023 G2 Overachievers Grant nomination period opens on July 1, 2023.

 The 2023 G2 Overachievers Grants are now open – December 15, 2023.
 You can submit a handwritten nomination at the link below.
 Click Apply to learn how.